The VMC survey -- LIV. The internal kinematics of the LMC with new VISTA observations

-\subsection{Data Fitting}
+\subsection{Data fitting}

-The dynamical parameters of the LMC were determined by fitting the observed proper motion values with the transverse velocity model described above.
-For the fitting routine, the proper motion dataset was partitioned into a grid of 150$\times$150 elements, each grid element spanning an area of 19.44 arcmin$^2$ within the sky plane.
-Only grid elements consisting of a population of 100 stars or more were considered for inclusion in the fitting process.
-For each grid element, we determined the median values for its position in the spherical coordinates ($\alpha,\delta$) and the proper motions, $\mu_W$ and $\mu_N$ with associated uncertainties, calculated as the error of the mean.
+The dynamical parameters of the LMC were derived by fitting the observed proper motions to the transverse velocity model described above.
+The dataset was binned into a 150$\times$150 grid, with each element covering 19.44 arcmin$^2$ on the sky.
+Only grid elements containing $\geq$100 stars were included.
+For each, median values of ($\alpha$, $\delta$), $\mu_W$, and $\mu_N$ were computed, along with uncertainties as the error of the mean.